averykhoo/dotfiles/README.md

 * maybe symlink the xstartup instead of copying it?
 * firefox / chrome extensions
 * create `offline-install-*.sh` that's called from the main `install-*.sh`
+* create a folder for utility scripts and mount it to local bin
+* how to change or remove password expiry and complexity requirements
+* add lists
+  * Windows setup from OneNote (as markdown)
+  * PyCharm plugins from OneNote
+  * Python packages from OneNote

 # more things you might want to install